danthulurisaihemanth/Fake-News-Detection-using-Machine-Learning/README.md

-# Fake News Detection using Machine Learning
+# Fake News Detection using Machine Learning 📰🚫

 This project focuses on detecting fake news using machine learning algorithms such as Logistic Regression and Decision Tree in Python.
 The dataset used for this project contains news articles labeled as either "real" or "fake."
 The objective of this project is to build a model that classifies news articles into one of these two categories.

-## Project Overview
+## Project Overview🔍

 The goal of this project is to implement two machine learning algorithms (Logistic Regression and Decision Tree) to predict whether a given news article is fake or real.

-## Technologies Used
+## Technologies Used 💻

 - Python 3
 - Jupyter Notebook